PSYCH 207 : Theories of Personality and Development

 |Capability 6:||Social and Environmental Responsibilities|

-- Describe how the major theories of personality seek to explain human development from early childhood through to adulthood.
-(Capability 1 and 2)
+- Critically evaluate and synthesise the major theories of personality including each theory's hypotheses about how humans develop from early childhood through to adulthood (Capability 3 and 6)

 |Final Exam||50%||Individual Examination|